deepinsight/insightface/README.md

 InsightFace efficiently implements a rich variety of state of the art algorithms of face recognition, face detection and face alignment, which optimized for both training and deployment.

+## Quick Start

+Please start with our [python-package](python-package/), for testing detection, recognition and alignment models on input images.

 ### ArcFace Video Demo